PPBDS/tutorial.helpers/vignettes/books.md

   - The first paragraph is identical to the Introduction, except that "covers" is replaced with "covered" and "will learn" with "have learned."
 We began the tutorial with a promise about what students would learn.
 One hopes that we kept that promise.
   - The second paragraph gives one or two pointers about the best material which a student might look into if she is interested in learning more about the broad topic of the tutorial.
 These pointers were also mentioned as knowledge drops earlier in the tutorial.
   - These pointers will often (always?) be items which were mentioned in the book itself.
-Those authors, presumably, have good taste, otherwise you would not have selected the book in the first place.
+Those authors, presumably, have good taste, otherwise you would not have selected their book in the first place.

 * Always have a separate Exercise for each library you load and each data set you use.
 An Exercise like "Load the **tidyverse** package with the `library()` command." is, obviously, not difficult for students.
 But it forces them to practice loading libraries, which many students forget, and it provides us with an opportunity to drop some knowledge.